ermelinda-q/WSAA-coursework/project/README.md

 ## Notes About the Project

 ***
-During this project, I experimented with both the Fetch API and jQuery's $.ajax to send data to the Flask backend.
+1. During this project, I experimented with both the Fetch API and jQuery's AJAX to send data to the Flask backend.
 While both methods worked well, in the end I switched all pages to use $.ajax to meet the project requirements.
 To enable AJAX functionality, I included the jQuery CDN link in the <head> section of the HTML.
 In addition to meeting the requirement, $.ajax provides helpful utilities like built-in JSON parsing and flexible error handling.

-Since my project was stored in a directory within the wsaa-coursework repository, I found it easier to use a separate repository called deploypythonanywhere to download the project files to the PythonAnywhere website.
+2. Since my project was stored in a directory within the wsaa-coursework repository, I found it easier to use a separate repository called deploypythonanywhere to download the project files to the PythonAnywhere website.

-While working with files on PythonAnywhere, I found it easier to make changes directly on the website by double-clicking a file in the 'Files' tab and saving the edits afterward.
+3. While working with files on PythonAnywhere, I found it easier to make changes directly on the website by double-clicking a file in the 'Files' tab and saving the edits afterward.
 This section of the site also provided a convenient way to upload individual files.

 ***
 ## References: